 The manufacturers, Stryker and DePuy Orthopaedics, have both recalled specific hip implant models because of significant complications.
 Sometimes, the materials used in the hip implant may corrode.
-Loosening and fracturing are other serious problems with some models.
+Metallosis and fracturing are other serious problems with some models.
 When orthopedic implants fail, patients may need to undergo revision surgeries.

 Revision surgeries require patients to face the risks and challenges of surgery all over again.
 In addition, revision surgeries are more complex and costly than initial surgery.

 “When I first speak with clients, my goal is to listen to them, to understand what their problems are, and to have an honest conversation with them about what we can do to work together to meet their needs and resolve their issues,” Mr. McDonough said.

 “I get a lot of satisfaction in knowing that our client will have some peace of mind, be able to pay medical bills, put money away for children or grandchildren, whatever the case may be.
 It’s extremely gratifying to feel that justice has been served,” Mr. McDonough says.